Searching for details:

 Russia to introduce a new generation of spacecraft

-Half an hour after midnight Moscow Time, Roskosmos confirmed that the Fregat upper stage had released the satellite as planned.
+A half an hour after midnight Moscow Time on January 21, 2011, Roskosmos confirmed that the Fregat upper stage had released the satellite as planned.
 The same night, Deputy Head of Roskosmos Anatoly Shilov said that Elektro-L had successfully deployed its solar panel and the first series of tests showed flawless operation of all systems onboard the satellite.

 The Elektro-L spacecraft was designed to give Russian meteorologists the ability to watch the entire disk of the planet, thanks to the satellite's position in the geostationary orbit 36,000 kilometers above the Equator.
 For Russia, it became only the second meteorological satellite at this vantage point since the launch of Elektro-1 in 1994.
 Designed to function in orbit for a decade, Elektro-L will enable local and global weather forecasting, analysis of oceanic conditions, as well as "space weather" monitoring, such as measurements of solar radiation, properties of Earth's ionosphere and magnetic field.